 Nikola Tesla was an electrical engineer who changed the world with the invention of the AC (alternating current) induction motor, making the universal transmission and distribution of electricity possible.
 So why is he virtually unknown to the general public?
+Today we pay for electricity as Tesla's free energy devices were destroyed by J.P.
+Morgan for not being able to earn profit from it.
 This rare film stars Orson Welles and features a dramatic recreation of a meeting between Nikola Tesla, Industrialist J.P.
-Morgan and Thomas Edison, that would decide the fate and future of today's Electric Power Industry in America and the world.
-But what happened to Tesla?
+Unraveling the mystery of consciousness.
 Antonio Damasio asks: How do we become conscious of the things around us?

 In a TED Talk, he describes scientific findings about the nature of consciousnessOur minds make maps of all the things we see, hear and sense, he saysDamasio: We need more than the maps; it takes a sense of self to be fully conscious Editor's note: Antonio Damasio, author of "Self Comes to Mind", published by Pantheon/Vintage, is a professor of neuroscience and director of the Brain and Creativity Institute at the University of Southern California.
 He spoke at the TED2011 conference in Long Beach, California.
 TED is a nonprofit dedicated to "Ideas worth spreading," which it makes available through talks posted on its website.
 Main Stream Media.
 Collective Consciousness.

-G83.3010 Consciousness, Action and Attention Thursday 3:30-5:30, Philosophy 2nd floor Seminar Room, 5 Washington Place (Note the change to the 2 nd floor) Attendance by those who are not PhD students in a philosophy department requires permission of Professor Block Requirements: A 10 page mid-term paper is due March 13 th and a longer term paper is due May 1st.
+Dr. Susan Blackmore.
+Qualia: The Inverted Spectrum.
+G83.3010 Consciousness, Action and Attention Thursday 3:30-5:30, Philosophy 2nd floor Seminar Room, 5 Washington Place (Note the change to the 2nd floor) Attendance by those who are not PhD students in a philosophy department requires permission of Professor Block Requirements: A 10 page mid-term paper is due March 13th and a longer term paper is due May 1st.